 They can’t penalize or charge you in any way or form if you are moving into an area where their service is not yet available

-Phone providers usually open new services (opening of ports and upgrading exchanges) on need basis.
-So if there is a new suburb that’s getting established, its more unlikely that the service is readily available– unless there is enough population/potential in that area.
+Phone providers usually open new services (opening of ports and upgrading exchanges) on a need basis.
+So if there is a new suburb that’s getting established, it’s more unlikely that the service is readily available– unless there is enough population/potential in that area.

 I decided to look for a house in the extreme fringes of Melbourne or one of those new suburbs that’s coming up.
 The best way to get information about this is from any real estate website where you will see ads for House and Land packages.

-How do I know if my provider had service over their?
+How do I know if my provider had service over there?
 I didn’t.

-To solve this I called Customers service for a new service to that address and I was lucky first time, the guy on the phone said “they are rolling our service in that area, I have to wait 2 more months”.
+To solve this I called Customers service for a new service to that address and I was the lucky first time, the guy on the phone said: “they are rolling our service in that area, I have to wait 2 more months”.